Ollama Herd vs LiteLLM

 Is Ollama Herd a good alternative to LiteLLM?

 They are complementary rather than competitive.
 LiteLLM excels at routing between cloud API providers with cost tracking and team governance.
 Ollama Herd excels at routing between local devices with hardware-aware scoring.
-If your goal is private, zero-cost local inference across Apple Silicon, Herd is the right tool.
+If your goal is private local inference across Apple Silicon with no per-token billing, Herd is the right tool.

 Can I use Ollama Herd with LiteLLM?